 C. tetani secretes the toxins, tetanospasmin, and tetanolysin, causing the characteristic “tetanic spasm,” a generalized contraction of agonist and antagonistic muscles.
 Specifically, tetanospasmin affects the nerve and muscle motor endplate interaction, causing the clinical syndrome of rigidity, muscle spasms, and autonomic instability.
 On the other hand, tetanolysin damages the tissues.

 At the site of inoculation, tetanus spores enter the body and germinate in the wound.
 Germination needs particular anaerobic conditions, such as dead and devitalized tissue that has low oxidation-reduction potential.
 After germination, they release tetanospasmin into the bloodstream.
-This toxin enters the presynaptic terminals in the neuromuscular endplate of motor neurons and inhibits neurotransmitter release of glycine and GABA.
+This toxin enters the presynaptic terminals in the neuromuscular endplate of motor neurons and destroys a vesicular synaptic membrane protein resulting in the inactivation of inhibitory neurotransmission that usually suppresses motor neuron and muscle activity.
 This paralyzes muscle fibers.
-Subsequently, this toxin, via retrograde axonal transport, travels to neurons in the central nervous system where it also inhibits neurotransmitter release; this occurs approximately 2 to 14 days after inoculation.
+Subsequently, this toxin, via retrograde axonal transport, travels to neurons in the central nervous system, where it also inhibits neurotransmitter release; this occurs approximately 2 to 14 days after inoculation.
 Since glycine and GABA are major inhibitory neurotransmitters, cells fail to inhibit the motor reflex response to sensory stimulation, causing a tetanic spasm.
 This can cause such powerful unopposed muscle activity and contraction that bone fractures and muscle tears can occur.

 History and Physical

 The majority of cases of tetanus in the United States are reported in patients who are either unimmunized or partially immunized.
-The median period of incubation is 7 days and for majority cases, it is from 4 to 14 days.
-The patients sometimes recall the injury bot more commonly the injury goes unnoticed.
+The median period of incubation is 7 days and for the majority of cases, it is from 4 to 14 days.
+The patients sometimes recall the injury but more commonly the injury goes unnoticed.

 The clinical features of tetanus include lockjaw, grimace facial expression (risus sardonicus), generalized muscle spasms associated with severe pains, drooling, uncontrolled urination and defecation, and back arching spasm (opisthotonus) that may cause respiratory distress.
 Most commonly, trismus appears as the first symptom, with the progression of spasms throughout the rest of the body.
 Reflex spasms occur in most patients and can be triggered by nominal external stimuli, such as noise, touch, or light.